A Complete Guide to eBook Formatting and Conversion Services

 Step:4 Uploading your eBook in KDP

 For uploading your eBook in kindle direct publishing (KDP), you need to log on to kdp.amazon.com.
 You have to use your Amazon account for signing into the KDP platform.
-Once done, you would land on your bookshelf where you can glance through all the ebooks that you may have published till date at one go.
-Proceed by choosing the ‘Add New Title’ from the option present there.
+Once done, you would land on your bookshelf where you can glance through all the eBooks that you may have published to date at one go.
+Proceed by choosing the ‘Add New Title’ from the options present there.
 In the subsequent page, you would be prompted for providing the details related to the digital book.
 Provide all needful information as required.

 Getting your manuscripts ready for eBook conversion may be a little daunting.
 But, with this helpful eBook formatting and conversion guide, your work will be much easier.
 However, remember to check the ‘Digital Rights Management’ (DRM) option.
 Whether you do it before formatting or after, make sure that you do it.

 Availing digital conversion services is also a smart way to add the final touches to your eBooks before they are published.
 Finally, when everything is done, your digital books will be ready to upload.